-It was at our AP Summit in 2016 when Robert Glazer, founder and CEO of Acceleration Partners (AP), first shared his Vivid Vision for what AP would look like and have accomplished by 2020.
+It was at our AP Summit in 2016 when Robert Glazer, founder and CEO of Acceleration Partners (AP), first shared his Vivid Vision for what Acceleration Partners would look like and have accomplished by 2020.
 And what an audacious vision it was.

 Many employees openly questioned whether the goals he’d set were overly ambitious for the company—then a 55-person agency.